How Microcontrollers Work

 Microcontrollers are small computers that contain a central processor, memory, and input/output circuitry all on one integrated chip.
 Computers in general contain all these components with varying degrees of integration.
 Most people are familiar with the CPU acronym which refers to the central processing unit.
 The core of a microcontroller is also a central processing unit and is also the focus of this article.

 Microcontroller processors are built on a silicon base.
-The silicon has extra elements added in a controlled manner to create millions of semiconductor devices on a small piece of silicon.
-The devices are arranged and connected–basically with tiny integrated wires–to form logic gate circuits that use boolean algebra to perform mathematical operations such as addition, subtraction, et cetera.
+The silicon has extra elements added in a controlled manner to create millions of semiconductor devices in a tiny area.
+The devices are arranged and connected–basically with tiny integrated wires–to form logic gates that use boolean algebra to perform mathematical operations (like addition and subtraction).
 This type of logic is called combinational logic.
 The semiconductor devices are also arranged to form memory (such as RAM) using sequential logic.
-These logical building blocks are used by microcontroller designers to create the various parts of a microcontroller CPU such as the arithmetic logic unit (ALU), CPU registers, buses, and memory.
+These logical building blocks are used by microcontroller designers to create the various parts of a microcontroller’s CPU such as the arithmetic logic unit (ALU), CPU registers, buses, and memory.

 From the atomic level to the CPU architecture, here is an overview of how microcontrollers work:

-- Semiconductor Physics: silicon is doped to create semiconductor properties
+- Semiconductor Physics: silicon is doped to create semiconducting devices

-- Transistors: semiconductor material is arranged for form transistors
+- Transistors: semiconductor material is arranged to form tiny on/off switches

-- CMOS: transistors come together to form circuits that perform boolean algebra
+- CMOS: complementary transistors come together to form circuits that perform boolean algebra

 - Microcontroller Architecture: digital logic circuitry comes together to execute instructions

 Modern semiconductors are made primarily from silicon.
 Silicon, per se, does not conduct electricity; however when impurities are introduced, silicon semi-conducts electricity.
 To understand how silicon is transformed from a non-conductor to a semi-conductor, it is important to be familiar with the Lewis octet rule.